solrbot/logchange-action/LOCAL_TESTING.md

 ## Tips and Best Practices

-1. **Use real diffs:** Test with actual code changes from your project for realistic results
+1. **Start with included samples:** Use `examples/test-changes.diff` and `examples/test-pr-info.json` to get started quickly, then create your own based on these templates.

 2. **Test validation first:** Before testing generation, ensure your validation rules are correct:
    ```bash